allenap/pgdo/README.md

 `pgdo` binary in `~/.cargo/bin`, which the Cargo installation process will probably have added to your `PATH`.

-**Note** that this tool does _not_ come with any PostgreSQL runtimes.
-You must install these yourself and add their `bin` directories to `PATH`.
-To select a specific runtime you must set `PATH` such that the runtime you want to use is before any others.
-The `runtimes` subcommand can show you what is available and what runtime will actually be used.
+**Note** that this tool does _not_ (yet) come with any PostgreSQL runtimes.
+You must install these yourself.
+The `pgdo` command has some platform-specific smarts and might be able to find those installed runtimes without further configuration.
+To check, use the `runtimes` subcommand.
+If the runtime you want to use doesn't show up, add its `bin` directory to `PATH`.

 ```shellsession
 $ pgdo --help